Want to work with me?

 Q: Are you willing to come to the office from time to time?

 For the past three years, I’ve come to the office once a year.
-But I’m open to come more often.
+But I’m open to come as much as a few days once a month.

 Q: Where do you see yourself in 5 years?

-Right now, I enjoy moving up the IC track.
-(By the way, do you have an IC track at your company?)
+Right now, I enjoy broadening my technical expertise, and moving up the IC track.

 Q: Tea or coffee?